hailelagi/hailelagi.com/content/notes/diy-b-tree.md

 draft: false
 tags: go, database internals, bookclub
 ---

-**assumptions/pre-requisites**:
+{{% callout %}}
-This article is a _speed run/crash course/concise note/summary_ and assumes the reader has read or is somewhat familiar with concepts explained in part I of database internals.
+This article is a <i>speed run/crash course/concise note/summary</i> and assumes the reader has read or is somewhat familiar with concepts explained in part I of database internals.
 Notably chapter 1 - 4, and parts of chapter 5 where Buffer Management is explained.
+{{% /callout %}}

 If not, here's a  visual crash course on the operations of a [b-tree](../b-tree-present) and [generally on-disk considerations.](../b-tree-talk) or a much better [walkthrough with sqlite](https://fly.io/blog/sqlite-internals-btree/)

 What is a Datastructure's memory representation?
 Everything is either a contigous block or pointer based.
 _Relevant programming techniques_: pointers, recursion and binary search - Olog(N) is powerful, syscalls and binary formats.